scratchfoundation/scratchjr/README.md

 ## Directory Structure and Projects
 This repository has the following directory structure:

-* <tt>src/</tt> - Shared Javasript code for iOS and Android common client.
+* <tt>src/</tt> - Shared JavaScript code for iOS and Android common client.
 This is where most changes should be made for features, bug fixes, UI, etc.
 * <tt>editions/</tt> - Assembly directories for each "flavor" of ScratchJr.
 These symlink to src for common code, and could diverge in settings and assets.
   * <tt>free/</tt> - Free edition JavaScript, including all shared code for all releases
 * <tt>android/</tt> - Android port of Scratch Jr. (Java, Android Studio Projects)